coreprocess/pdistx/README.md

 ## Python Packer Tool

-Pack a single package into a single Python file.
+Pack a Python package into a single Python file.

 ```
 $ ppack --help